Quinico-Partners/statusdashboard-widget/README.md

 ## Configuration ##

 ### StatusDashboard Configuration ###
 In order for the StatusDashboard widget to acquire status information, the dashboard API must be enabled on your StatusDashboard account.
-To enable the dashboard API, login to your [StatusDashboard account](https://www.statusdashboard.com/admin) and navigate to **Dashboard Design > Dashboard Options > Dashboard API > Edit**
+To enable the dashboard API, login to your [StatusDashboard account](https://www.statusdashboard.com/admin) and navigate to **Status Dashbords > Edit > Options Dropdown > API**

 Note: If you have a dashboard whitelist enabled for the dashboard, ensure that the IP addresses from which the widget will be accessed are allowed.